BattlehubCode/RTE_Docs/README.md

 In Runtime Editor 4.4.0, support for Jint as a runtime scripting backend was added.
 Jint is a JavaScript interpreter for .NET that can run on any modern .NET platform, as it supports .NET Standard 2.0 and .NET 4.6.2 targets (and later).
 [Learn more about Jint here](https://github.com/sebastienros/jint).
-Jint has an advantage over the Roslyn scripting backend in that it is easier to manage.
-It works not only on standalone platforms and Android, but also supports WebGL and virtually any other platform.

 ## Getting Started with Runtime Scripting